 Please note: In addition to the three required references, a reference is required from the instructor of any Boston University School of Social Work course in which you have been a non-matriculating student.
 If you have never taken a course at BUSSW, please disregard this note.

 Transcripts should include all previous undergraduate coursework and, if applicable, graduate academic institutions, including study abroad transcripts.
-DO NOT mail or electronically send university-issued official transcripts until directed to do so.

 Please note: For those submitting transcript evaluations of foreign transcripts (does not pertain to study abroad courses unless they are not listed on your US transcripts), all evaluations should be sent directly by the credential evaluation agency.